hhoke/blog/IT_diaries_gradual.md

 ## Hey Everybody Check Out This Massive Stick Better Watch TF Out

 It is common practice in many tech organizations to keep an air of secrecy around operations.
-I've also heard a lot of suggestions to just change things and see if the users complain.
+Many just change things and see if the users complain.
-This attitude persists because keeping mistakes invisible means you can avoid criticism, and acting in secret allows you to move decisively and unilaterally.
+This attitude persists because obscuring your actions means you can avoid criticism, and acting in secret allows you to move decisively and unilaterally.

 Keeping your users in the dark is a childish way to go about this.
 We're supposed to be Adults.
 Professionals, even.

 Even if you act unilaterally, telegraphing what you're going to do before you do it shifts the political and emotional situation in your favor, and usually results in better information for everybody.

-Let's say you need to delete a bunch of directories that are too old or are getting too big.
+Let's say your home directories are getting low on disk space.
+Maybe some towering intellect discovered a genius hack, and now everybody in his office has a cron job that writes a 50GB text file to their home directory every Saturday at 2AM.
+Half of them don't read their emails, and are going you yell at you for a problem they created.
 I get it.
-Cruft builds up.
-The users never read emails.
-Some towering intellect discovered a genius hack, and now everybody in his office has set up a cron job that writes a 50GB text file to their home directory every Saturday at 2AM.
-Half of them don't read their emails, and are going you yell at you regardless.
+Why not just freeze all their home directories, and let the ones who

+## something about control and information asymmetry

 If you make a habit of taking drastic action without alerting the users, at some point someone is going to wake up, try to use their home directory, and find themselves locked out.
 They will experience all those negative emotions I mentioned earlier, and they will hate and mistrust you forever.
 I, of course, love all my users, even the ones who are incompetent, careless, and ugly.